Albatrauz/supple-css/lib/utility/colstart/README.md

 # Supple CSS | utility.colstart

-Utility which provides a colstart custom property for use in objects or components which can handle those colstarts eg. `object.layout` and `object.mesh`.
+Utility which provides a colstart custom property for use in compositions or blocks which can handle those colstarts eg. `composition.layout` and `composition.mesh`.

 Read more about [Supple CSS](https://github.com/supple-css/supple).